serspammy/spammy-xfbsp-dotfiles/README.md

 papirus-folders -C red
 ```
 12. go to appearance settings and select Vimix-dark-ruby and Papirus-Dark
+13. open xfce-panel-profiles, click on 'import' and select `spammy.bspwm.tar.bz`
-13. done, logout and back into xfce
+14. done, logout and back into xfce

 sxhkd will automatically run alongside bspwm, no need to make an entry for that. optionally, you could actually just use xfce's keyboard settings for shortcuts, and forego sxhkd, but i find using sxhkd a little more convenient